aleksei0807/react-images-uploader/README.md

 - `classNamespace: string` - namespace for all classNames (`default: 'iu-'`);
 - `inputId: string` - id and name for hidden input type file.
 Used for htmlFor in label (`default: 'filesInput'`);
 - `label: string` - label text;
-- `images: Array` - an array of references to the already uploaded image;
+- `images: Array` - an array of references to the already uploaded images;
 - `disabled: boolean`;
 - `onLoadStart: function()` - callback, which is called when the download starts;
 - `onLoadEnd: function(error: { message: string, ... }, response?: JSON)`